ericfields/StockBot/README.md

 `robinhood_password`: Your Robinhood account password `robinhood_device_token`: A UUID value which is unique between Robinhood users.
 This can be obtained by logging into Robinhood via browser or app, and doing a Ctrl+F for "clientId:".

-Note that StockBot only uses these credentials to retrieve stock quote data, and does not retrieve or interact with any user-specific information, such as the details of stocks in a user's Robinhood portfolio.
+Note that StockBot only uses these credentials to retrieve stock quote data, and does not retrieve or interact with any user-specific information, such as the details of stocks in a user's Robinhood index.

 ### Running StockBot